Houses on fire as fighting erupts in southern Philippines

 On Monday, hundreds of heavily armed Muslim gunmen landed in coastal districts of Zamboanga, took 30 hostages and had planned to march to the city hall to raise their flag and declare an independent state.

-But security forces stopped them from reaching the city center and a naval blockade prevented hundreds of gunmen from neighboring Basilan and Jolo from reinforcing their comrades, setting off a sea battle that killed seven rebels, a navy spokesman said.
+But security forces stopped them from reaching the city centre and a naval blockade prevented hundreds of gunmen from neighbouring Basilan and Jolo from reinforcing their comrades, setting off a sea battle that killed seven rebels, a navy spokesman said.

 "We lost one of our boys but we got seven of them when our sea patrols intercepted a boatload of gunmen heading for Zamboanga," Commander Gerard Fabic told reporters.